ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   build collections of files contained in those paths.
 A custom list is just that - a custom list of paths.

-### Notes on path grammar within the `:paths` configuration section

-* Order of search paths listed in `:paths` is preserved when used by an entry in the `:tools` section.

-* Wherever multiple path lists are combined for use Ceedling prioritizes path groups as follows: test paths, support paths, source paths, include paths.

-  This can be useful, for instance, in certain testing scenarios where we desire Ceedling or the compiler to find a stand-in header file before the actual source header file of the same name.

-### Paths configuration options
+### `:paths` configuration options & notes

-  1. Can be absolute or relative.
+  1. A path can be absolute or relative.
-  1. Can be singularly explicit - a single fully specified path.
-  1. Can include a glob operator (more on this below).
+  1. A path can include a glob operator (more on this below).
-  1. Can use inline Ruby string replacement (see `:environment` section for more).
+  1. A path can use inline Ruby string replacement (see `:environment` section for more).
-  1. Default as an addition to a specific search list (more on this in the examples).
+  1. The default is addition to the named search list (more on this in the examples).
-  1. Can act to subtract from a glob included in the path list (more on this in the examples).
+  1. Subtractive paths are possible and useful.
+See the dcoumentation below.
+  1. Path order beneath a subsection (e.g. `:paths` ↳ `:include`) is preserved when the list is iterated internally or passed to a tool.

-### Path globs
+### `:paths` Globs

 [Globs](http://ruby.about.com/od/beginningruby/a/dir2.htm)
 as used by Ceedling are wildcards for specifying directories